 - Does your firewalls and security software are in place?
 Etc.,

-2. Technical Training to Staff
+2. Technical Training for Staff

 3. Physical & Administrative Security

-4. Select your Partner Carefully
+5. Select your Partner Carefully

 Sometimes accounting firms hire outsourced accounting services to share their workload.
 Especially, small CPA firms use different outsourced services to reduce some of their work burdens during rush seasons.
 But, while selecting the outsourced accounting services for your business, you have to determine that company has strong security systems because if you share your client’s data with the unsecured company, then this will eventually going to damage your business’s reputation.

-Office Security – To protect data physically, CapActix has maintained the office security ground rules as well.
-They have a proper security check system with 24*7 CCTV monitoring, security guards, fireproof premises, power backups and so on.
+- Office Security – To protect data physically, CapActix has maintained the office security ground rules as well.
+They have a proper security check system with 24*7 CCTV monitoring, security guards, fireproof premises, power backups, and so on.

 Secure Your Business Today

 Security is important and we all know that but it is not feasible for every accounting firm today to adopt higher standards of security measures to protect their data.
-In acquiring the technology-based security tools and setting up the physical security system, lots of money is required which isn’t possible for small scale business organizations to invest in.
+In acquiring the technology-based security tools and setting up the physical security system, lots of money is required which isn’t possible for small-scale business organizations to invest in.